 Dennis Nelson, Council Member — Post #5

 Dennis and his wife, Dawn live in the Mountain Brooke North subdivision.
-They have lived in Cherokee County for 26 years and three years in Ball Ground.
+They have lived in Cherokee County for 28 years and four years in Ball Ground.
 They have two grown boys on their own now.
-One is a high school science and biology teacher and the other is a Sheriff’s deputy and former combat United States Marine veteran.
+One is a high school science and biology teacher and the other is a former combat United States Marine veteran.
 They have three grandchildren.

-Dennis has a 41-year career in law enforcement and has held top executive positions with several Georgia law enforcement agencies.
-Currently, he oversees a department of 150 full time employees in the area of corrections, code enforcement, refuse control and beautification.
+Dennis has a 43-year career in law enforcement and has held top executive positions with several Georgia law enforcement agencies including police chief.
+Currently, he oversees a department of 165 full-time employees in the areas of corrections, code enforcement, and refuse control.